openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 The modifier ``protected`` indicates that a class member or a constructor is accessible (see :ref:`Accessible`) only within its declaring class and the classes derived from that declaring class.
-A protected member *M* declared in a class *C* can be accessed only within the class body of *C* or of a class derived from *C*:
+A protected member *M* declared in some class *C* can be accessed only within the class body of *C* or of a class derived from *C*:

 .. code-block:: typescript